 All 3 major things in my life have changed since then.

 I’ve recently become a mum for the second time, and I can honestly say with all my heart I have never been happier in my life.
 Sure there are some things that I wish were different in my world, the main one being that I wish my mum was here to hold my beautiful new baby girl, and to see my gorgeous little boy and how wonderful these children are, but another part of me knows that she IS with me every moment, and that the reason they are so wonderful is because of her influence.
 Over me as child and teaching me how to mother, and now as her spirit guides me on how to nurture my gorgeous babies.
 As I look at my two sleeping children, my 20 month toddler on the monitor as he has his day time nap, and my new baby girl asleep in her bassinet I have to pinch myself at how lucky I am.
 Some say you make your own luck, maybe you do, but I feel so grateful for this gift that is motherhood.
 There is so much written about how hard it is, and motherhood itself has become such a competitive sport that there is always a new ‘way’ to parent.
 But I wanted to take the time to remind myself how incredibly wonderful it is and how incredibly happy my children make me.
-I realise it is not everyone that feels this and it is not everyone who finds it so ‘easy’ so to speak…for me it comes naturally.
-I said to my husband the other day, there are not many things in life I am good at, but when it comes to being a mum I find that when I follow my instincts it seems so natural.
+I realise it is not everyone that feels this and it is not everyone who finds it so ‘easy’ so to speak…but I find incredible comfort in being a Mum, and when I follow my instincts it seems so natural and unforced.
 The happiest of things are the simplest of things.
 The little kiss my son gives his baby sister, the little look of recognition from my 2 week old when I talk to her, the feeling of content as the four of us sit in bed in the morning, me feeding my daughter and my son watching on, my husband beside me, and the feeling inside me that we made these little people is so incredible and rewarding.
 It’s a lovely sunny day here, before his nap toddler has been playing happily on his own outside in the garden for what feels the first time ever and as they rest I wanted to take a moment to celebrate this happy feeling, and enjoy it.
 We are often too quick to feel a moment and move on to the next one and not enjoy it for all that it is.
 These incredibly simple little people in our lives can teach us so much and offer so much wisdom.
-As I said in the title, today I am jut feeling ridiculous amounts of happy and I hope you can have days like this too.
+As I said in the title, today I am jut feeling ridiculous amounts of happy and I wanted to share this lovely feeling and remind myself of this when other days don’t feel so bright.

 One recipe I’d like to share with you is her lovely Chicken Marbella.
 Just the smell of it in the house makes me think of her and my siblings too all find great comfort in this meal.
 I’ve adjusted it to make it ‘sugar free’ but I’ve kept in the prunes which I think are a key part of the dish.
 A lovely moist chicken piece with freshly steamed greens and sweet potato mash – food for the soul.